CsqLang/Csq3/README.md

 In base directory all necessary header are present such as for code analysis, strings, arrays ...
 ## How to change add or remove operators:
 Go to base/token.h and there you will see a dictionary in which operators with their meaning in C++ are there.
 After changes compile csq.cpp and mcsq.cpp so that the changes can be applied.

+## How it will provide memory safety if garbage collector isn't there?
+Well to provide memory safety there is one class which applies the concept of Smart Pointers using this it will free the memory by it self.